 The receptacles are protected by a weatherproof cover.
 There are areas on the gunwales that are designed specifically for downrigger mounting bases.
-See your "Wood Location Diagram" in your owner's packet for proper mounting.
+See the Wood Location Diagram (Section 5, page 5-16) for proper mounting.

 There are downrigger weight cradles located in the port and starboard cockpit to store your downrigger weights when not in use.